We’re here for you.

 No. Our services are free.
 We’re here to support you, no matter what.

 We would love for you to choose the family, or we can do this for you.
 We have many wonderful couples wanting to adopt.
-Our counselor can share several Life Books with you — these give you a picture of the couple, their story, family and home.
+Our consultant can share several Life Books with you — these give you a picture of the couple, their story, family and home.
 Most of our adoptions are semi-open.
 This means you will be able to meet with the couple before the adoption, if you would like to.
 We share only non-identifying information about you with them and likewise with you about them.
 After the adoption, they continue to share updates and photos with you over the years.
 If you choose an open adoption, you may even plan to visit them after the adoption.

-Our counselor is there to help you with everything.
+Our consultant is there to help you with everything.
 We can help you figure out what to say, or we can be there with you as your share your choice with family or friends.
 This is an important moment in your life, and we want you to know that you are fully supported and loved.

 Definitely.
 You choose how open or not you want the adoption to be.
 In a semi-open adoption, you can receive monthly updates and pictures for six months after the placement, and a yearly update for every year after that until the child is 18.
 In a fully open adoption, you may even visit the child, if you and the adoptive family choose to do so.
 You can also register on Georgia’s Reunion Registry, so that your child can find you after they reach 18 if he or she wishes to.
 Earlier meetings can be arranged with the consent of the adoptive parents.

 Yes.
 You have many choices available to you during your hospital stay.
-Your counselor will assist you in making a written plan of how you would like things to happen at the hospital.
+Your consultant will assist you in making a written plan of how you would like things to happen at the hospital.
 This plan includes letting the hospital know how much contact you would like with the baby, who you want to visit with you and/or the baby, how much involvement you would like the adoptive parents to have, etc. This will help things go smoothly and alert the staff about how to best serve you during your stay.

 According to current Georgia laws, at the time a child turns 18 in Georgia, if he or she decides to search for their birth parents, they will have access to identifying information about you only if you have filed your name and address with the Birth Parent Registry in the state capital.
 If future contact is acceptable to you, all you need to do is keep your address current with the Registry and An Open Door.